 iOS Objective-C Getting Started

-This multistep quickstart guide will walk you through managing authentication in your iOS Objective-C apps with Auth0.
+This quickstart guide walks you through managing authentication with Auth0 in your iOS Objective-C apps.

 Create a Client

-If you haven't already done so, create a new client application in your Auth0 dashboard and choose Native.
+Create a new client application in your Auth0 dashboard.
+For Type, select Native.

 <!-- Auth0.plist --> <?xml version="1.0" encoding="UTF-8"?> <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd"> <plist version="1.0"> <dict> <key>ClientId</key> <string>YOUR_CLIENT_ID</string> <key>Domain</key> <string>YOUR_AUTH0_DOMAIN</string> </dict> </plist>